okoyfoeciov/dictation/README.md

 - Activation and stop sound.
 - Output directory for temporary `.wav` file.
 - Logic for knowing is there a recording going on.
+- Mechanism to type text to where the cursor in is.
+System-specific.

 # Dictation CLI